Easy Crochet Summer Top Pattern

 When you crochet for summer, you’ll find that thin yarn and open pattern stitches make for better summer garments.
 In addition to choosing thin yarn, I highly suggest plant fibers or blends with plant fibers as they are going to be cooler to wear than animal fibers or synthetics.
 Plant fibers are more breathable than either of those other options.

 Specifically, I used We Crochet Shine Sport for this top, and I highly recommend using this same yarn yourself.
-Why, a couple reasons.
+Why?
+A couple reasons.
 First you will get the best results for your own Tropic Top if you use the same yarn that I did.
-Second, it has that find gauge and plant fiber blend like I mentioned above that make it an ideal yarn for warm weather projects.
+Second, it has that fine gauge and plant fiber blend like I mentioned above that make it an ideal yarn for warm weather projects.

 Designer’s Pick for Summer blog hop

-You can get each of the 33 blog hop crochet patterns free on their feature day by visiting the round up page, the designer’s page, and then their shopping platform.
-However, if you prefer to get all the downloads now without the “hopping,” you can purchase the crochet pattern bundle at 90% off the combined individual prices of the patterns!
+You can get each of the 33 blog hop crochet patterns now with the purchase the crochet pattern bundle at 90% off the combined individual prices of the patterns!

 Where can I get this easy summer top crochet pattern?